So, I bought a NES and SNES Classic Mini...

 The NES originally did not come with RGB video output, it's difficult to get a clean image out of the original console without modding.
 As such, the NES Mini is perhaps the best visual upgrade to modern screens you can get, if you want a product straight out of the box.
 The visual quality alone on the NES Mini, becomes a big selling point for owners of an original NES wanting to play on a big modern TV.

 There are a few screen options available.
-"4:3", which is the classic CRT TV aspect ratio and the one you'll most likely end up using, it's the the default option.
-A nice, sharp and clean NES image upscaled digitally to 720p for modern TV's!
+"4:3", which is the classic CRT TV aspect ratio and the one you'll most likely end up using, it's the default option.
+A nice, sharp and clean NES image upscaled digitally to 720p for modern TVs!
 "Pixel Perfect" is how the games were developed, as a completely square picture, ratio 1:1.
 However, this was not like it was intended to be shown, as all TV's had the 4:3 ratio.
-Why this is included I don't know, but it's nice to have options I guess.
+Why this is included I don't know, but it's nice to have options, I guess.

 Verdict

 For fans of the NES, that will be a ton of SMB and Zelda players, this is a perfect purchase.
-Judging by it's huge popularity I would think Nintendo have really hit the perfect market for older generation gamers and parents wanting to go back to their childhood days of NES gaming in the 80's.
+Judging by its huge popularity I would think Nintendo have really hit the perfect market for older generation gamers and parents wanting to go back to their childhood days of NES gaming in the 80's.
 Great care has been taken in replicating the original feel of the console too, albeit a second controller is very much missing from the deal and sold separately.

 The library might come across as very outdated for newcomers, though.
 The 8-bit days have a pure, direct to the point gameplay, but presentation wise they lack the polish of the 16-bit titles.
 Their learning curve and difficulty will be off-putting for young players too.
-Rest assured for young players, though, 8-bit titles require little prior knowledge or explanation to play and enjoy.
-The gameplay is stratight to the point and simple enough to just jump in and learn.
-The visuals may not be fancy but they're clear and to the point.

 Considering the old age of 8-bit titles, NES Mini is best suited for those that have nostalgia of playing the actual console back in the day.